michaelfaerber/Green-AI-Ontology/README.md

 Our ontology (OWL file) is available at **http://w3id.org/EMAI/ontology**

 The ontology was evaluated based on the competency questions given below.
-Based on our constructed email-knowledge graph we can answer all competency questions.
-The corresponding SPARQL queries and obtained results are in the section *SPARQL Queries*.
+Based on our constructed [EMAI Knowledge Graph](emai-knowledge-graph) we can answer all competency questions.
+The corresponding SPARQL queries and obtained results are in the section **SPARQL Queries**.

-You can use the following Microsoft Forms to provide your information about your AI model's energy consumption.
-This will successively increase our knowledge graph and add the data to the Linked Open Data Cloud: **https://forms.office.com/r/HYd4R9jutX**
+If you want to contribute to successively extend our knowledge graph, you can fill in our questionnaire about energy consumption of AI models: **https://forms.office.com/r/HYd4R9jutX**

 [emai knowledge graph](emai-knowledge-graph)